deco3500/fantastic3/README.md

 Dan Lee is in charge of logistics for example in purchasing and keeping equipments, organising meetings and recording minutes.

 Who fills key roles, e.g. back end, front end, content, design;
-* Back end - Patrick Bartler
+* Back end - Patrick Bartler, Dan Lee
-* Front end - Fan Feng
+* Front end - Fan Feng, Dan Lee
 * Design - Fatimah Almathami
+* Content - every group member

 How will decisions be made;
 Decisions are to be made by all team members’ consent that we all agree to the decision.
 By achieving the team consent, we will work on pros and cons for all decisions and figure out  whether the decision is going to be positive for our project.
 When consent across the whole team is not the case, a private vote is getting involved and we will make the decision according to the majority of the vote result.
 In other case, if the vote fails such as we have the even vote result, the team leader will make the final decision for the team.
 Team members must support the decisions made by the decision making processes rightfully.